A Guide to Public Health CareersIndustries and Sectors That Attract Public Health Professionals

 The ability to organize multi-faceted projects and encourage participation from diverse populations means that public health professionals may be perfectly suited for jobs in businesses and non-profits of all types.

-The United States employs a large number of health educators, community health workers, and epidemiologists in traditional public health settings, according to the U.S. Bureau of Labor Statistics – and the first two categories are each poised for 16 percent growth between 2020-2030.
+The United States employs a large number of health education specialists, community health workers, and epidemiologists in traditional public health settings, according to the US Bureau of Labor Statistics – and the first two categories are each poised for 7 percent and 13 percent growth, respectively, between 2023 and 2033.
 Additionally, an increasing number of professionals trained in public health principles are now finding jobs in diverse medical and business fields.
 The array of employers for which public health professionals work spans from the government to new and exciting avenues in business and charity.
-Let’s take a look at some of the major public health employers in the U.S. today.
+Let’s take a look at some of the major public health employers in the US today.

 Center for Disease Control (CDC)